pjessesco/ChollianWallPaper/README.md

 ## License

-**Every satellite images used in this project are copyrighted by the Korea Meteorological Administration.
-You can not use it for commercial purposes.**
+**Every satellite images used in this project are copyrighted by the Korea Meteorological Administration, and they can NOT be used for commercial purposes.**

 This project is distributed under the [MIT license](https://github.com/pjessesco/ChollianWallPaper/blob/main/LICENSE).